AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

 ## Web API clients and authentication methods

-You must use a client, such as a mobile application or an external batch job, to access Magento services using web APIs.
+You must use a client, such as a mobile application or an external batch job, to access services using web APIs.

 Each type of client has a preferred authentication method.
 To authenticate, use the authentication method for your preferred client: